Out-of-time-order correlation and detection of phase structure in Floquet transverse Ising spin system: Phase Structure

 \section{Phase Structure}

 The phase structure of the Floquet system given by \cref{U_f} is known to have four distinct phases in the two-dimensional parameter space of $\tau_0$ and $\tau_1$.
-The phase diagram is shown in \cref{four_phase} \cite{Khemani2016,Keyserlingk2016,Keyserlingk2016a}.
+The phase diagram is shown in \cref{four_phase} \cite{Khemani2016,von2016phase,Keyserlingk2016a}.
 Paramagnetic and ferromagnetic phases show behavior similar to their undriven counterparts.
-The other two of the phases observed, the $\pi$-ferromagnetic and $0\pi$-paramagnetic are unique to Floquet systems and are not observed in undriven non-Floquet systems.
+The other two of the phases observed, the $\pi$-ferromagnetic and $0\pi$-paramagnetic are unique to Floquet systems and are not observed in undriven non-Floquet systems \cite{lin2018out}.
 The phase transitions between these phases in the $\tau_0$ and $\tau_1$ parameter space can be detected by calculating LMOTOCs.
-The LMOTOC has been shown to saturate to non-zero values in the ferromagnetic region and to zero in the paramagnetic region, at long times in the undriven systems \cite{Heyl2018}.
+The LMOTOC has been shown to saturate to non-zero values in the ferromagnetic region and to zero in the paramagnetic region, at long times in the undriven systems \cite{Heyl2018,lin2018out}.
 Hence, the long time averaged LMOTOC serves as a good order parameter for paramagnetic and ferromagnetic regions in the undriven systems.
 In driven Floquet systems, LMOTOCs do not saturate to non-zero and zero values for all values of $\tau_0$ and $\tau_1$; we see a continuing oscillating behaviour about a non-zero or zero mean value (\cref{otocx_tau1_n12_p1_p0_new}).
-The time-averaged LMOTOC ($\overline{F}_x(n)$) is seen to saturate at long times in the thermodynamic limit to non-zero values in the ferromagnetic and $\pi$ ferromagnetic regions, and to zero in the paramagnetic and $0\pi$ paramagnetic regions of the phase space. \Cref{otoc2_n10_tau0} shows the variation of the long tine-average of the real part of the LMOTOC with $\tau_1$, for different values of $\tau_0$ in the closed and open boundary conditions for a system size $N=10$.
+The time-averaged LMOTOC ($\overline{F}_x^{l,l}(n)$) is seen to saturate at long times in the thermodynamic limit to non-zero values in the ferromagnetic and $\pi$ ferromagnetic regions, and to zero in the paramagnetic and $0\pi$ paramagnetic regions of the phase space. \Cref{otoc2_n10_tau0} shows the variation of the long time-average of the real part of the LMOTOC with $\tau_1$, for different values of $\tau_0$ in the closed and open boundary conditions for a system size $N=10$.\\ The critical points, where the phase transition occurs, are identified along the constant $\tau_0$ line at the points where LMOTOC goes from zero to non-zero.
+These critical points, when mapped in the $\tau_0$ and $\tau_1$ parameter space for $ N=6, 8$ and $10$ give plots as shown in \cref{finite_phase}.\\ There exists a symmetry along $\tau_1=\frac{\pi}{4}$ in the closed chain case because the behavior of LMOTOC is same for Floquet period $\tau_1$ and $\frac{\pi}{2}-\tau_1$ (e.g., $\epsilon$ and $13\epsilon$, $2\epsilon$ and $12\epsilon$, $3\epsilon$ and $11\epsilon$ are same in \Cref{otocx_tau1_n12_p1_p0_new}(a)).
+In the open chain case the LMOTOC for long time is different for $\tau_1$ and $\frac{\pi}{2}-\tau_1$ (see for example $\epsilon$ and $13\epsilon$, $2\epsilon$ and $12\epsilon$, $3\epsilon$ and $11\epsilon$ in \Cref{otocx_tau1_n12_p1_p0_new}(b)), therefore the symmetry along $\tau_1=\frac{\pi}{4}$ is absent in \Cref{finite_phase}(b).
+However, a symmetry along $\tau_0=\frac{\pi}{4}$ exists in both the open and the closed chain [\Cref{finite_phase}(a,b)].
+We demonstrate these symmetries for the closed chain system using a toy model of two and four spins.
+First, we calculate $F_x^{l,l}(n)$ for two spin system: After the first kick ($n=1$), $F_x^{l,l}(1)=\cos(4\tau_0)$.
+Since the magnetization is in the direction of coupling of spins, the interaction term $H_{xx}$ (with $\tau_1$) is not involved in the state after the first kick.
+After the second kick ($n=2$) LMOTOC is given by